risk-first/website/menagerie/Agency-Risk.md

  - A team gets obsessed with a particular technology, or their own internal process improvement, at the expense of delivering business value.
  - A marginalised team forces their services on other teams in the name of "consistency".
 (This can happen a lot with "Architecture", "Branding" and "Testing" teams, sometimes for the better, sometimes for the worse.)

+## Security

+### Security

+Intersecting both the internal and external environments are security concerns.

+Interestingly, security is handled in very similar ways at all sorts of levels:

+- **Walls**: defences _around_ the complex system, to protect it's parts from the external environment.
+- **Doors**: ways to get _in_ and _out_ of the complex system, possibly with _locks_.
+- **Guards**: to make sure only the right things go in and out.  (i.e. to try and keep out _Bad Actors_).
+- **Police**: to defend from _within_ the system, against [Agency Risk]() and _invaders_.
+- **Subterfuge**: Hiding, camouflage, disguises, pretending to be something else. tbd

+These work various levels in our own bodies:  our _cells_ have _cell walls_ around them, and _cell membranes_ that act as the guards to allow things in and out.
+Our _bodies_ have _skin_ to keep the world out, and we have _mouths_, _eyes_, _pores_ and so on to allow things in and out.
+We have an _immune system_ to act as the police.

+Our societies work in similar ways: in medieval times, a city would have walls, guards and doors to keep out intruders.
+Nowadays, we have customs control, borders and passports.

+We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls]() to protect our organisations, we lock down _ports_ on servers to ensure there are the minimum number of doors to guard and we _police_ the servers ourselves with monitoring tools and anti-virus software.

+    - Security Risk
+      - Hacking
+      - Denial Of Service
+      - Security, Trust and Complexity
+      - oWASp

+tbd, How much do compilers do for you?
+Now, they prevent many kinds of security error.
+Libraries too.

 ## It's About Goals

 ![Agency Risk](images/generated/risks/agency/agency-risk.png)